Persistent VM snapshots

 After a poweroff/poweron and migrate cycle, snapshots are discarded by OpenNebula.
 With new versions of libvirt, this is no longer needed

-#7 Updated by Ruben S. Montero about 6 years ago
+#7 Updated by Ruben S. Montero over 6 years ago

 - Tracker changed from Backlog to Feature